HSWA History & Background Info

 The HSWA Board has fiduciary and policy setting responsibility for the Authority.
 An Executive Director, appointed by the Board, handles daily operations and policy implementation.
 The remainder of the HSWA staff, as well as the consultants, report to the Executive Director.

-HSWA supplies over 1.3 billion gallons of potable drinking water annually to 23,600 customers in Shaler, Hampton, Etna and parts of West Deer, O’Hara, Indiana, Richland, Reserve, Millvale and Ross Townships.
-In September 2015, HSWA entered into an agreement to sell bulk water to Sharpsburg Borough.
+HSWA supplies over 1.3 billion gallons of potable drinking water annually to 25,400 customers in Shaler, Hampton, Etna, Sharpsburg and parts of West Deer, O’Hara, Indiana, Richland, Reserve, Millvale and Ross Townships.
+On July 1, 2017, HSWA took over ownership and maintenance of Sharpsburg Borough’s water distribution system.

 HSWA produces 88.6% of its water at the Shaler Water Treatment Plant.
 The Shaler plant draws its water from 12 wells located along the banks of the Allegheny River in Shaler Township and Etna Borough.
 Although those wells produce very high quality water, the water is additionally treated and disinfected before it is pumped into our distribution system.